stevleibelt/php_component_proxy_logger/README.md

 [1382566548] [debug] [done]
 ```

 Since the second run has a logger, that only displays log levels of warning and above, you do not fill up your logs with unnecessary log requests.

-But too bad, when something happens you are loosing information's.
+But too bad, when something happens *you are loosing information's*.

 ```shell
 ----------------------------------------